Other Functions

 See Also

-Checks whether the Decimal value is out of its (or specified) precision.
+Checks whether the Decimal value is outside its precision or outside the specified precision.

 Syntax